zimolzak/psci-resource-proposal/README.md

 not conducive to interpretation by personnel from diverse backgrounds.
-To maximize utilization of the results obtained, this stage of the project will focus on improving user interfaces of the tools used to display the data Engagement with the Informatics personnel will support the efforts to operationalize the dissemination of the e-trigger results.
-Participants will analyze and communicate the retrieved data by way of graphs, reports, interactive dashboards with drill down capabilities and as well as other enhanced data visualization mechanisms.
+To maximize utilization of the results obtained, this stage of the project will focus on improving user interfaces of the tools used to display the data.
+Engagement with informatics personnel will support the efforts to operationalize the dissemination of the e-trigger results.
+Participants will analyze and communicate the retrieved data by way of graphs, reports, interactive dashboards with drill down capabilities, and other enhanced data visualization mechanisms.

-In addition to data display of the results obtained, informatics personnel in the stakeholders team will support the sustainability of the e-triggers by being closely involved in the enhancement of the queries.
-Participants will work on standardized data definitions, analytic approaches, and methods to display and communicate the results retrieved by the e-triggers.
-This documentation process for the e-trigger queries and other associated technical requirements will enable future enhancements as necessitated by changes in the organizational operations.
+In addition to data display of the results obtained, informatics personnel in the stakeholder team will support the sustainability of the e-triggers by being closely involved with the enhancement of the queries.
+Users will work on standardized data definitions, analytic approaches, and methods to display and communicate the e-trigger results.
+This documentation process for the e-trigger queries and other associated technical requirements will enable future enhancements as necessitated by changes in organizational operations.

 ### Developing Strategies to Learn from the Project